aws/aws-toolkit-azure-devops/Docs/awspowershell-module-script.rst

 Fail on Standard Error
 ~~~~~~~~~~~~~~~~~~~~~~

-    If this option is selected this task will fail if any errors are written to the error pipeline, or if any data is written to the Standard Error stream.
-Otherwise the task will rely on the exit code to determine failure.
+    If this option is selected, the task will fail if any errors are written to the error pipeline, or
+    if any data is written to the Standard Error stream.
+Otherwise, the task relies on the exit code to determine failure.

 Ignore $LASTEXITCODE
 ~~~~~~~~~~~~~~~~~~~~

-    If this option is not selected the line `if ((Test-Path -LiteralPath variable:\\LASTEXITCODE)) { exit $LASTEXITCODE }` is appended to the end of your script.
-This will cause the last exit code from an external command to be propagated as the exit code of powershell.
-Otherwise the line is not appended to the end of your script.
+    If this option is not selected, the line `if ((Test-Path -LiteralPath variable:\\LASTEXITCODE)) { exit $LASTEXITCODE }` is appended to the end of your script.
+This causes the last exit code from an external command to propagate as the exit code of PowerShell.
+Otherwise, the line is not appended to the end of your script.

 Working Directory
 ~~~~~~~~~~~~~~~~~

-    The working directory where the script is run.
+    The working directory where the script runs.